A doula is someone who provides emotional and physical comfort and support to parents during—and after—pregnancy and childbirth.

 The ExpertRating Doula Certification costs $99.99 and covers the basics of being a doula.
 During this online course, you’ll learn about the birthing process, how to provide emotional and physical support to mothers during pregnancy and birth, and what’s involved with prenatal and postpartum doula care.

 It takes two to four weeks to complete and includes an exam after you finish the coursework.
-You can renew your certification for $30 after one year and retake the exam up to three times for $10.
+You can renew your certification for $30 after one year.

 Learn how to support expectant mothers with a certification from ExpertRating >>